Opioid fight needs new strategy, Cabinet leadership: report

 The global coronavirus pandemic has overshadowed the American opioid epidemic for the last two years, but recent news that overdose deaths surpassed 100,000 in one year caught the public’s attention.
 Politically, federal legislation to address the opioid crisis won support across the partisan divide during both the Obama and Trump administrations.

-The U.S. government’s record is also clear.
-It has been waging a losing “war on drugs” for decades.
+The U.S. government has been waging a losing “war on drugs” for decades.

 The stakes are much higher now with the widespread availability of fentanyl, a synthetic painkiller 80 to 100 times more powerful than morphine.
 It can be baked into illicit pills made to look like prescription painkillers or anti-anxiety medicines.
 The chemical raw materials are produced mainly in China.
 Criminal networks in Mexico control the production and shipment to the U.S.